amitkedia007/House-Price-Prediction-Analysis/README.md

 4. **Extension work**: As an additional task, a logistic regression model is built to predict the likelihood of a house being furnished.

 ## How to Run the Code
-  To run the code, clone the repository and open CS5801 Coursework Template Proforma.Rmd in RStudio.
+  To run the code, clone the repository and open House-Price-Prediction-Analysis.Rmd in RStudio.
 Ensure that you have the necessary libraries installed.
 If not, you can install them using the install.packages() function in R.